 During divorce proceedings, a court may consider these debts as shared responsibilities, even if they are in one spouse’s name.

-Am I liable for my husband’s debts if we are separated?
+Am I liable for my husband’s debts incurred after separation?

 The general principle is that a spouse is not liable for the other spouse’s debts incurred after separation.
 Debts incurred by either spouse post separation will be the responsibility of the person who took it out.